Frequently Asked Questions

 Students select a Master’s Supervisory Committee.
 The graduate supervisory committee is responsible for:

-The chair of the supervisory committee directs the student’s research and writing of the Capstone.
+The chair of the supervisory committee directs the student’s research and writing of the Applied Policy Project.

 What requirements are needed to graduate?